-Unlike Ron earlier that morning, Remus didn't take the warning.
+Unlike Ron earlier that morning, Remus didn't let the subject drip.
 "Harry, what's wrong?"

 Harry clamped his jaw tight and tried to take a deep breath.
 But the frustrations from the past week that he had been trying to keep inside were starting to bubble to the point of threatening to boil over.

-Remus physically turned Harry around and found a fuming teen.
+Remus physically turned Harry around and found a fuming ten.
 "Drop it, Remus," he said a little more loudly than he expected.

 "Why are you so upset?" he asked, confusion lacing his words.

 He felt a sense of déjà vu occur at his adopted godfather's words.
 The last time someone asked him that he had reamed out the Headmaster and Professor Snape.
-That was not something he wanted to do again, but seemed to be a growing pattern as of late.
+That was not something he wanted to do again.

 "Just drop it, Remus," Harry said, trying to turn around again.
 However, the man would not allow him to go.